 - Progressive reduction in river runoff to the estuary because of farm dam developments and irrigation in the catchment.
 In February 2002, Mr G Ferreira (Chief Nature Conservator, Department of Economic Affairs, Environment and Tourism.
 Directorate Environmental Affairs.
-Letter dated 21.02.2000 and submitted to Marius Rossouw, CSIR, Stellenbosch) estimated that there were at least 25 dams of various sizes in the catchment. - Obstructions to tidal flows because of the construction of the causeway before connectivity between the north and south sides improved. - Obstructions to tidal flows caused by the concrete canal.
+Letter dated 21 February 2000 and submitted to Marius Rossouw, CSIR, Stellenbosch,) estimated at the time of this report that there were at least 25 dams at the time of various sizes in the catchment. - Obstruction to tidal flows because of the construction of the causeway before connectivity between the north and south sides improved. - Obstructions to tidal flows caused by the concrete canal.

-Artificial mouth breaching at levels too low for effective scouring of sediments - usually at about +1.4 m MSL rather than +2.5 to +3.0 m MSL.
-The height of +1.4 m MSL was necessary to avoid damage to low-lying properties and overtopping of the causeway.
+Artificial mouth breaching at levels too low for effective scouring of sediments - usually at about +1.9 m MSL rather than +2.5 to +3.0 m MSL.
+The height of +1.9 m MSL was necessary to avoid damage to low-lying properties and overtopping of the causeway.